What Is Post-Weld Heat Treatment and Why Does It Matter?

 How PWHT Heating and Soaking Work

-During PWHT, you heat the welded component in a controlled way to a temperature below the lower critical transformation point so residual welding stresses can relax without changing the base microstructure.
+During PWHT, you heat the welded component in a controlled way.
+The target temperature usually stays below the lower critical transformation point for stress-relief treatments.

-You choose heating techniques that deliver uniform thermal input, because uneven expansion can create fresh stress concentrations or cracks.
-Your heating rate should rise gradually and stay within the procedure limits, so every section of the weldment responds consistently.
+Your heating rate should rise gradually and stay within procedure limits.
+That helps every section of the weldment respond consistently.

-Once you reach the target temperature, you hold it for the required soaking duration.
+Once you reach the target temperature, you hold it for the required soaking time.
 This soak lets diffusion and stress redistribution occur through the full thickness, not just at the surface.

 How PWHT Cooling and Monitoring Work

-Use monitoring equipment such as thermocouples to track the cooling curve and verify that thermal gradients stay within your target range.
+Use monitoring equipment such as thermocouples to track the cooling curve.
+This helps verify that thermal gradients stay within the target range.

 • Track each cooling stage in real time.